Tyler-Toro/WOW-Project/README.md

 # Escaping Toro Sanctum
-Our game is called Escaping Toro Sanctum(ETS).
+Our game is Escaping Toro Sanctum(ETS).
 It was worked on by Tyler Toro, Lavonte Carter, and Leo Redko.
-It is a text-based adventure game that lets the user choose their own path.
+It is a text-based adventure game that lets the user choose their own path with varying outcomes.
+The story takes place on an island in which the player searches for a missing team.

-(premise of the game)
+One major challenge we overcame was simplifying the code, variable scoping across multpile files, and calling functions.
+We were able to use Python class mechanisms to intialize a user class, called Player(), which allowed us to easily take in user input and later calling these into functions across all game files.

+Our group name is LaborisGloriaLudi, which means "Games are the Glory of Work"

 ## How to run and install Escaping Toro Sanctum

 For the purposes of running the game successfully, makes sure to clone this repository into a clean directory.
 All files should be saved into this folder to function properly.
-All the code is written in Python version 3.9.4 and can be ran through a local terminal, all python libraries/modules listed below must be installed for Escaping Toro Sanctum to be ran *(except pytest)*.
+All the code is written in Python version 3.9.4 and can be ran through a local terminal; all python libraries/modules listed below must be installed for Escaping Toro Sanctum to be ran *(except pytest)*.

 ## Main Branch Files

 ### Escaping_Toro_Sanctum.py
-This is the main game file.
-Please run this file to ***start*** the game.
+This is the main game file. ***Please run this file to start the game.***

 ### ETS_intro.py
 This is the backstory and introduction to the game